danhefferan/luna-blue/README.md

 1. Click on **Activate**.

+## Updates

+* Install the <a href="https://github.com/afragen/github-updater">GitHub Updater</a> plugin to your WordPress installation.
+This plugin was designed to simply update any GitHub hosted WordPress plugin or theme and we are using it on this project.

 ## License

 The "Luna Blue" Jump Start child theme is licensed under the GPL v2 or later.